lsst/dp0-2_lsst_io/data-access-analysis-tools/portal-intro.rst

 To manipulate the plotted data, select the double gear "settings" icon above the x-y plot and a pop-up window will open (see the next figure).
 Select other columns to use, change the symbol type and color, and so forth, and click "Apply".

+The data in the DP0.2 tables are given in units of nanojansky.
+Astronomers often prefer to display or plot data in a form of magnitudes.
+Since our original goal was to plot a color-magnitude diagram of the objects selected according to our query, we can enter the following values:
+``log(r_ap25Flux) - log(i_ap25Flux)`` in the "X" box, and ``log(g_ap25Flux)`` box for the "Y" box.

 .. figure:: /_static/portal_results_xy_settings.png
     :name: portal_results_xy_settings
     :width: 200

     The plot settings pop-up window.

-Additional cuts can be applied to the plotted data using the table query boxes, such as in the next image where a limit of ``mag_g`` brighter than 22 mag is used.
+Additional cuts can be applied to the plotted data using the table query boxes, for instance where you select a different range of fluxes.
-Note that corresponding plot point for the selected row in the table is differently colored, and that hovering the mouse over the plotted data will show the x- and yvalues in a pop-up window.
+Note that corresponding plot point for the selected row in the table is differently colored, and that hovering the mouse over the plotted data will show the x- and y-values in a pop-up window.

 .. figure:: /_static/portal_results_final.png
     :name: portal_results_final